Robert Downey Jr.: Early life and acting background

-Robert John Downey Jr. was born in Manhattan, New York City, on April 4, 1965.
-His father, Robert Downey Sr. (né Elias), was a filmmaker, while his mother, Elsie Ann (née Ford), was an actress who appeared in Downey Sr.'s films.
-His father was one-half Lithuanian Jewish, one-quarter Hungarian Jewish, and one-quarter Irish, while his mother had Scottish, German, and Swiss ancestry.
-Downey's sister, Allyson, is two years older than him.
+Robert John Downey Jr. was born in Manhattan, a borough of New York City, on April 4, 1965.
+His father, Robert Downey Sr. (né Elias), was a filmmaker with Lithuanian Jewish and Irish ancestry.
+His mother, Elsie Ann (née Ford), was an actress who appeared in Robert Sr.'s films and had Scottish, German, and Swiss ancestry.
+Downey's sister, Allyson, is about a year and a half older than he.

-Due to his father's film projects, Downey moved frequently during his childhood, living in places such as Woodstock, New York, London, New Mexico, California, Connecticut, and Greenwich Village.
+Due to his father's film projects, Downey moved frequently during his childhood, living in places such as Woodstock, New York; London, England; New Mexico; California; Connecticut; and Greenwich Village in New York City.
 From a young age, Downey was exposed to drugs: his father struggled with addiction, and his mother battled alcoholism.
-He has said that his father introduced him to marijuana at age eight, for which he later expressed regret.
+His father introduced him to marijuana at either age six or eight; Robert Sr. later expressed regret for doing so.
 Downey mentioned that using drugs with his father created an emotional connection between them, explaining that, "When my dad and I used drugs together, it was his way of showing love for me in the only manner he knew."
-During his childhood, Downey appeared in small roles in his father's films.
-He made his acting debut at the age of five, portraying a sick puppy in the absurdist comedy Pound (1970), and at seven, he appeared in the surrealist Western Greaser's Palace (1972).
-Aged eleven and twelve, he attended Stagedoor Manor, a summer acting camp in upstate New York.
+During his childhood, he appeared in small roles in his father's films.
+He made his acting debut at the age of five, portraying a sick puppy in the absurdist comedy film Pound (1970), and at seven, he appeared in the Western film Greaser's Palace (1972).
+At ages eleven and twelve, he attended Stagedoor Manor, a summer acting camp in upstate New York.

 In school, Downey was a hyperactive child who "tried to be cool", often teased by the older boys but popular with the girls.
-His parents divorced in 1977 when he was twelve; afterward, he lived with his mother in a fifth-floor apartment in New York, while his sister stayed with their father, who later took her to a boarding school.
+His parents divorced when he was twelve; afterward, he lived with his mother in a fifth-floor apartment in New York City, while his sister stayed with their father, who later took her to a boarding school.
 He attended Lincoln Junior High School for eighth grade and then Santa Monica High School for ninth and tenth grades, but dropped out in 1982.
-At age 17, Downey relocated to New York City to pursue acting full-time, working various jobs such as clearing tables at a Central Falls restaurant, working in a shoe store, and performing as "living art" at the nightclub Area to support himself during auditions.
+At age 17, Downey relocated to his home town to pursue acting full-time, working several jobs such as clearing tables at a Central Falls restaurant, working in a shoe store, and performing as "living art" at the nightclub Area to support himself during auditions.
 During this period, he also appeared in local theater and off-Broadway productions.